 Sourcing vegetables farmed by mistreated underpaid migrant workers in heavily tilled soils despite organic labels smacked on at whole foods is fucked up and gross eco-wankery.
 That's why we forage whatever we can muster in our urban microcosm and source locally from farms close by wherever and whenever possible.
 Supporting local farmers rather than abusive agro-agra corporations stabilizes an economy outside of the monocult agenda.
 Our food is plant-based because we're aware of the ecological strain a diet with meat & dairy causes, and that eventually we'll all be eating mostly plants anyway.
 So why not start now?

 Real food shouldn't be a privilege.
 It's that kind of mentality that prevents disenfranchised communities from having access to real food.
-When we vend at events in our community, we keep our price points as low as possible, often even lower than processed yuppie fare sourced from shady places.
-Our nutritional counseling is sliding scale and adaptable to all food budgets.
+When we vend at events in our community, we keep our price points as low as possible, often even lower than processed yuppie fare sourced from shady purveyors.
 Our dinners are kept as affordable as possible and if money isn't your primary form of abundance, you can always come do a work-trade in the kitchen instead.
 Food left from our events is always donated to less fortunate or homeless members of our community.

 Food is sacred and is to be treated as such.
 Every kitchen we occupy has a communal altar to visit when one gets distracted with the illusions that are built around fast-paced commercial food preparation.
 Mindfulness doesn't need to stop in the kitchen.
 We imbue everything we cook with the magick we are gifted when we become present and grateful for the edible bounty Earth provides us.
 We pray through our food.

-After 9 years of being called everything from "Bitch" to "Sweetie" in the kitchen, Mantra found it was important to primarily employ Femme/Queer/GNC cooks and servers to work events, to assure our food is prepared in a loving and supportive environment and not around subhuman masculine mental illnesses like misogyny.
-To this day, Mantra works in kitchens to support this endeavor where she gets sexualized and objectified even more than when she was a sex worker, receiving humiliating remarks and getting touched inappropriately in the work place which is unfortunately normalized and shrugged off in most restaurants.
+After 11 years of being called everything from "Bitch" to "Sweetie" in the kitchen, Marie found it was important to primarily employ Femme/Queer/GNC cooks and servers to work events.
+To this day, Marie works in kitchens to support this endeavor where she gets sexualized and objectified, receiving humiliating remarks and getting touched inappropriately in the work place which is normalized and shrugged off in classic misogynistic michelin restaurant culture.
 This is the kind of injustice we hope to remediate when organizing Remedi dinners and events.